 Around 1,500 physiotherapy professionals are expected to come to Liverpool, UK, when the Chartered Society of Physiotherapy hosts more than 500 speakers and poster presenters from across the world in a packed two-day programme covering five themes:

-Book your place today at the early bird rate of £299 + VAT*, for an event which advances physiotherapy, by demonstrating value and impact.
+Book your place today at the event which advances physiotherapy, by demonstrating value and impact.
+Book 4 places at the same time and get all 4 places for the price of 3.

-The Founders' Lecture (which was first instigated in 1914 to commemorate the founders of the modern UK physiotherapy profession) will be delivered by Michael Brennan, Chief Executive of the Canadian Physiotherapy Association.
+The keynote Founders' Lecture will be delivered by Michael Brennan, Chief Executive of the Canadian Physiotherapy Association (right).

 Joining Michael in this session is another world-class speaker, Dr Emma Stokes, the WCPT President and Associate professor at Trinity College Dublin.